niciberger/swissherdbook/README.md

 5_MBA_Zusammfügen&Balancieren.R:
 Finally, the data is merged and balanced.

-This dataset can then be further used to generate an ML model to predict artificial insemination success, for example with the Modulos Auto ML Platofrm.
+This dataset can then be further used to generate a ML model to predict artificial insemination success, for example with the Modulos Auto ML Platofrm.